 Massachusetts doesn’t have an inheritance tax, but some residents of Massachusetts and nonresidents with property in the state will find it can be an expensive state for your heirs to inherit your property, as it employs its own estate tax.
 Although most of the U.S. won’t have to pay it, this tax is completely independent of the federal estate tax levied to all U.S. residents.
-These matters get complicated, so if you want some extra guidance when considering Massachusetts inheritance laws, check out the SmartAdvisor tool to get paired with financial advisors near your area who can help you with these tax issues as well as the other intricacies of estate planning in the Bay State.
+These matters get complex, so if you want some extra guidance when considering Massachusetts inheritance laws, a financial advisor can help.
+SmartAsset’s free advisor matching tool can pair you with up to three financial advisors who serve your area.

 Does Massachusetts Have an Inheritance Tax or Estate Tax?